 The Commission has been collecting examples of successful practice from residential aged care services about how they are supporting residents to stay in touch with their families and friends and supporting wellbeing and quality of life during the visitor and other restrictions associated with the COVID-19 pandemic.

-Please head over to our website to see more about the great things that providers are doing.
+Visit our website to read some examples of the great things that providers are doing.